I have not told my garden yet,

 One will walk to-day!

-We are busy working to bring Emily Dickinson's "I have not told my garden yet" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "I have not told my garden yet" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "I have not told my garden yet" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.